rarutyun/iso_cpp_papers/parallel_algorithms/range_as_an_output/DXXXX.md

 This paper elaborates on the question of using a range as the output for parallel range algorithms that we proposed in [@P3179R2], addressing the raised concerns.
-The paper neither proposes nor discusses using ranges as the output for serial range algorithms.
+The paper neither proposes nor discusses in detail using ranges as the output for serial range algorithms.

 # Introduction # {#introduction}